 End of our day in Blarney Ireland

 Surprisingly (to me), the castle grounds closed before we were ready to leave.
-After checking into our cozy B&B we went back into town in search of something to eat.
+After checking into our cozy B&B, we went back into town in search of something to eat.
 Little was available save a five-star establishment at Blarney Woollen Mills.
-The mills are a tourist attraction, but we gave them a miss.
-It was getting late and we were hungry, so we indulged, and I must say the food was worth the price.
+I must say, the food was worth the price.

 I guess spending a day at Blarney Castle was worth it, after all.

-Wherever you go in Ireland, the best way to end a day touring Ireland is in a pub, enjoying local Irish fare, a pint of brew or cider, and some traditional Irish music, then staying at a nearby B&B.
+Wherever you go in Ireland, the best way to end a day touring Ireland is in a pub.
+Few things can beat local Irish fare with a pint of brew or cider and some traditional Irish music, except for maybe staying at a nearby B&B.